Are You Being Audited by CRA? Farber Tax Solutions can help with Ex-CRA professionals, working in affiliation with tax lawyers from Farber Tax Law.

 Let Us Solve Your Problems

 We understand that being audited can feel invasive and unfair.
-Our team of ex-CRA staff, lawyers, and accountants brings extensive experience to ensure that your audit goes smoothly and that your rights as a taxpayer are respected.
+Our team of ex-CRA staff working in affiliation with tax lawyers from Farber Tax Law bring extensive experience to ensure that your audit goes smoothly and that your rights as a taxpayer are respected.
 We are committed to supporting you throughout the entire audit process and are here to help at every step of the way.

 Farber Tax Solutions can help you successfully deal with CRA problems.
 We utilize the experience of our tax experts to: